 In recent years the image of horse racing and the treatment of racehorses has been under constant scrutiny.
 With falling attendance figures (such as the Melbourne Cup Carnival seeing a steady decline of 20% since 2008), the racing industry was forced to respond.

 In the last three years, two studies have been commissioned by the racing industry to debunk “myths” about the number of horses sent to slaughter.
 The results indicated that the vast majority of racehorses are re-homed where they will live out the rest of lives.
-But the integrity of both studies must be questioned, appearing to be more of a propaganda exercise than scientific research.
+However, the integrity of both studies must be questioned, appearing to be more of a propaganda exercise than scientific research.

 Below is our analysis of both studies, based on the content which has been made available so far: